 A couple weeks ago, I attended the joint meeting of the Creation Biology Society and Creation Geology Society in Rapid City, South Dakota.
 The day before the meeting, Dr. Marcus Ross (Liberty University) took attendees on a field trip to explain some of the geology of the region.
 It was kind of funny to hop off the tour bus and see geologists flock to roadside cuts like kids in a candy store.
-(Of course us biologists would do the same thing if was a lab filled with microscopes looking at living things!)
+(Of course us biologists would do the same thing if it were a lab filled with microscopes looking at living things!)
 I learned about the Great Unconformity that is seen all over the world but known by different names.
 It clearly shows the difference between the Creation Week rocks (vertical and at the bottom) and the Flood rocks (horizontal and on top).
 Secular geologists have a difficult time explaining this portion of the rock record.
 We also visited some man-made geological structures like the Homestake Mine and Mt.
 Rushmore.

 On Thursday the biology meeting began, and I was the first to present my research on the biological nature of stromatolites.
 The research was well received and is very needed for help in determining the Flood/post-Flood boundary.
 It was good to speak with the geologists (who were also in attendance) to get their feedback that will help determine future research in this area.
 There were presentations on many different topics including dinosaur baraminology, Hebrew taxonomy, Flood/post-Flood plants, and biological similarity.
 I encourage you to read the abstracts posted online for more details.
 In the evening there was a public lecture on some cutting-edge paleontology research being done by creationists in Wyoming.